Management Discussion and Analysis

 The Company has 100% shareholding in UICPL.

 UICPL is the Company’s subsidiary in Singapore with registered Company Number 199100093N.
-UICPL is a holding company that has 100% shareholding in AWAL, a Company’s subsidiary in Australia which involves in Surfactant manufacturing and Phosphate and other
+UICPL is a holding company that has 100% shareholding in AWAL, a Company’s subsidiary in Australia which involves in Surfactant manufacturing and Phosphate and other chemicals product trading.
+Since June 2020, UICPL has no longer conducts chemical trading business activities.

 Albright & Wilson (Australia) Limited (AWAL)